Girgias/php-rfcs/container-offset-behaviour.md

 var_dump(isset($a[3]));
 ```

-This behaviour is confusing to users and has been reported as bug for
+This behaviour is confusing to users and has been reported as a bug for
 [`WeakMap`](https://github.com/php/php-src/issues/8437).
 Moreover, SplObjectStorage, does not behave according to those expectations.